South India - Temples & Textiles Tour

 After that let’s celebrate our journey together with a Welcome Dinner.

-Next, we head to the enchanting Backwaters for a delicious lunch of local flavours followed by an afternoon cruise.
+Today is a relaxed day on the Backwaters, we are boating and sharing a delicious lunch of local flavours followed by an afternoon cruise.

 This vast network of freshwater lakes and canals runs parallel to the coastline, offering a serene escape.